 Best Stops Along The Kancamagus Highway

-OK, so we’ve hyped the Kancamagus Highway up, but what is there to actually do and see along the scenic drive?
+Okay, so we have hyped up the Kancamagus Highway, but what is there to actually do and see along the scenic drive?

 1. Loon Mountain

-Loon Mountain is the place to stay in Winter if you’re here to ski.
-It is also where you need to grab a great breakfast and fill up with gas before beginning your road trip.
+Loon Mountain is the place to stay in winter if you are visiting the area to ski.
+It is also where you need to grab a great breakfast and fill up with gas before beginning your Kancamagus Highway road trip.

-Once you’re all stocked up in Loon Mountain, it’s time to begin driving the Kancamagus Highway.
+Once you are all stocked up in Loon Mountain, it’s time to begin hitting the best Kancamagus Highway attractions.

 2. Lincoln Woods Trailhead

-After just a few minutes of driving from Loon Mountain as you head East on the Kancamagus Highway, you will reach Lincoln Woods Trailhead – the gateway to Pemigewasset Wilderness area.
+After just a few minutes of driving from Loon Mountain as you head east on the Kancamagus Highway, you will reach Lincoln Woods Trailhead, which is the gateway to Pemigewasset Wilderness area.

 A visitor center, ample parking and restrooms can be found at the trailhead.
-Backcountry hikers can study popular routes into the heart of White Mountains National Forest.
+Backcountry hikers can study popular routes for venturing out into the heart of White Mountains National Forest.

-Lincoln Woods is the first of many hikes you can take along The Kanc.
+Lincoln Woods is the first of many hikes you can enjoy along the Kancamagus Highway.
 Our suggestion is to read about them in this guide and choose one or two of your favorites.

 The easy trail follows an old logging train track, climbing very gradually before reaching the scenic waterfall.
 Follow the exact same route back to the parking lot.

-This is a 6 mile + round trip and can take anywhere between 2-4 hours.
-Only hike this trail if you have plenty of time on the Kancamagus Highway.
+Franconia Falls is a longer round trip hike that can take anywhere between 2-4 hours.
+Only hike this trail if you have plenty of time spare to see more of the Kancamagus Highway attractions.

 3. Hancock Overlook

-Moving on, Otter Rocks is a lovely picnic spot if you decided to bring breakfast along in the car.
+Continuing east on the Kancamagus Highway you will reach Otter Rocks, which is a lovely picnic spot if you decide to bring breakfast along in the car.

 But the next major stop on your Kancamagus Highway road trip is Hancock Overlook.
-You can’t miss this one as it is right on an extremely tight U bend with a small road side parking lot for those who wish to stop here.
+You can’t miss this one because it is located on an extremely tight U bend with a small road side parking lot.

-You will likely find one or two people flying drones overhead here to capture the U bend from above with fall colors in the trees.
-We put our drone up here but had high wind warnings so saved it for later.
+You will likely find one or two people flying drones overhead here to capture the U bend from above with Kancamagus Highway fall foliage colors radiating from the trees.
+We put our drone up here but had high wind warnings so we saved it for later in the day.

 4. Pemigewasset Overlook

-Right before the summit you can pull over into Pemigewasset Overlook, which open up to gorgeous rolling hills including Mount Osceola.
+Just before the Kancamagus Pass summit you can pull over into Pemigewasset Overlook, which opens up views over rolling hills including Mount Osceola.

-We flew the drone here and took a photo of the Kancamagus Highway road cutting through vibrant fall foliage.
-This is one of the best viewpoints on the scenic byway so be sure to stop here.
+We flew our drone here and took a photo of the Kancamagus Highway cutting through vibrant fall foliage.
+Pemigewasset Overlook is one of the best viewpoints on the entire Kancamagus scenic byway.

 5. CL Graham Wangan Overlook

-Your next stop is just 1 minute or 0.2 miles away, once you officially pass over the summit of Kancamagus Pass and begin your descent.
+Your next stop is just 1 minute or 0.2 miles away once you officially cross over the summit of Kancamagus Pass and begin your gradual descent.

-At the previous overlook you were looking West over the Pemigewasset River.
-Now you’re looking East at the Swift River and endless miles of rolling hills covered in colorful trees.
+At the previous overlook you were looking west over the Pemigewasset River.
+Now you are looking east at the Swift River and endless miles of rolling hills covered in colorful trees.

-Remember all of these overlooks are roadside and are accessible for everyone.
+Remember all of these Kancamagus Highway overlooks are right on the roadside and they are accessible for everyone.

 6. Sugar Hill Overlook

-The last major overlook on your road trip through the spectacular White Mountains is Sugar Hill.
+The last major overlook on your Kancamagus Highway fall foliage road trip through the spectacular White Mountains is called Sugar Hill.

-By now you are dropping down in elevation and views to your East are gorgeous but don’t miss the parking lot for Sugar Hill Scenic Vista.
+By now you are losing significant elevation.
+Views to the east are fantastic but don’t miss the parking lot for Sugar Hill Scenic Vista.

-You will find another pavilion and likely even more drones flying in the air here because the overlook is so close to the Swift River.
+You will find another wooden pavilion and likely even more drones flying in the air here because Sugar Hill Overlook is so close to the Swift River.

-This is the final spot you can look over miles of forest from an elevated vantage point.
+This is the final spot you can gaze across miles of colorful forest leaves from an elevated vantage point.
 So get all the photos you need here before continuing to descend further.

 7. Sabbaday Falls